Cloudlynx/docs/launch.rst

 .. image:: _static/launchaninstance/fig2.png
       :alt: Launch Instance Details

-3. Select an availability zone (choose LUPIN) for the instance from the dropdown list.
+3. Select an availability zone for the instance from the dropdown list.
 This defines where the instance will be physically located.
 4. Fill out the **Instance Name** field to give the instance a unique name for easy identification.
 5. Select a flavour for the instance.
 Flavours are predefined and determine the compute resources available.
 For the selected flavour, the resources are displayed in the **Flavour Details** section on the right.
 6. To launch multiple instances, enter a value greater than one in the **Instance Count** field.